makesmatheasy/makesmatheasy/README.md

 16. To create a pull request, click on `compare and pull requests`.

-17. Add appropriate title and description to your PR explaining your changes.
+17. Add an appropriate title and description to your PR explaining your changes.

 18. Click on `Create pull request`.